patternfly/patternfly/src/patternfly/components/Card/examples/Card.md

 {{/card}}
 ```

-## Description list group wrapper card variant

-Cards can be used as [description list group wrappers](../description-list#description-list-group-wrapper-as-card).
-Using cards in this way applies the card body padding directly to the card and enables the use of card modifiers within description list groups.

 ## Documentation
 ### Overview
 A card is a generic rectangular container that can be used to build other components.
 Use a default card for regular page content and the compact variation for dashboard or small cards.